 Emerging risks, along with all other risks the directors have identified the Company to be exposed to, are monitored via the Company's risk register.
-During the year, as part of their regular review and assessment of risk, the directors have also considered the impact of the emerging risk of climate change on the Company's business model and long-term viability and do not consider this to be a material risk to the Company at this time.
-The fund is a closed-ended investment fund and thus is not required to comply with LR 9.8.4R(14) or LR 9.8.6R(8) due to LR15.4.29.
+During the year, as part of their regular review and assessment of risk, the directors have considered the ongoing discussions with Saba and the potential impact of the requisition on the Fund's future structure.
+The fund is a closed-ended investment fund and thus is not required to comply with LR 6.6.1R(13) or LR 6.6.8R due to LR11.4.22R.